asacela/cs100-rshell/README.md

 ## Introduction
 The purpose of this project is to gain experience in developing a shell that utilizes system calls.
 Our objective is to utilized object oriented programming to develope a codebase that is reusable, maintainable, and upgradable.
 Our intended pipeline currently includes feeding user input into a parsing system which determines the user's intent.
 The parsing system will decide how to execute the given input piece by piece.
 It will examine input and check to see what type of input a string is, then will use the base class, which utilizes the composite design pattern, and allows other classes to inherit its functions.
-These functions, command, argument, and connector, will describe what actions to take based on a given parsed token.
+These classes (command, argument, and connector) will describe what actions to take based on a given parsed token.

 ## Diagram
 ![Flowchart](images/FlowChart.jpeg)